-To encourage photographers to create work specifically for exhibiting at the fair all photographs must have been have been taken within 19 months of the fair (that is, after January 1, 2018).
+To encourage photographers to create work specifically for exhibiting at must have been have been taken within 19 months of the fair (that is, after January 1, 2021).
 Photographs may be titled or untitled.

-In all sections, both color and black and white photographs will be accepted.
+and black and white photographs will be accepted.
 Special awards will be given for outstanding black and white photographs.
 No distinction will be made between digital or film based photography.
 All work that follows the rules will be judged.
-Photographs must be claimed on Sunday, August 18th, between 9 a.m. and noon.
+Photographs must be claimed on Sunday, August 21st, between 9 a.m. and noon.